tyreer/JSFoundations/README.md

 18_ReliableMultiply contains two JavaScript apps that wrap an intentionally error prone function, primitiveMultiply, and run it until a call succeeds, after which they return the result. reliableMultiplyCustom is a practice in creating a new type of error rather than throwing a generic error.
 Both apps utilize try...catch as an error handling technique.

+19_flatten uses the reduce method in combination with the concat method to “flatten” an array of arrays into a single array that has all the elements of the input arrays.